 The traditional machine is the tunnel MRI.
 However, more types of MRI units are available for patients.
 We can divide types of MRI machines due to their energy or position of the patient.
 Different types of MRI scans are dealing with different parts of the patient’s body.
-This article focuses on types of MRI machines based on position of the patient:
+This article focuses on types of MRI machines based on

 - Closed MRI

 A closed MRI scanner is a large tube that a patient lays in.
 This machine takes detailed pictures of your anatomy in a narrow cylindrical container normally with a bore diameter of 60 cm.
 Depending on the level of strength of the magnet used for your MRI study, the procedure can last up to 90 minutes or more.
 Fortunately, this type of scanner almost always produces images that are of the highest quality.
 However, the small tube that a patient must lay in can cause a patient to panic, if he has a phobia from closed space.
 Patient comfort in these machines is also sometimes a problem if they are very heavy or large.

 Open Upright (stand-up) MRI